 Modular construction made Passive House standards possible

+The project team built to a stringent Passive House standard to keep the facility’s operating costs down in extreme weather.
 Conventional on-site construction of such a highly efficient building in such a remote location would have been cost prohibitive.
 The efficiencies of off-site factory-built modules made a Passive House building possible.
 For example, the builders created mock-ups at the factory to test for thermal bridging, which is the occurrence of heat loss at junctions or gaps.
 It wouldn’t have been possible to do such testing on site.
-For the first time in Canada, a modular building was constructed to the ultra-low-energy Passive House standard, reducing the energy required for heating and cooling by approximately 90 percent compared to conventional construction.
+For the first time in Canada, a modular building was constructed to the ultra-low-energy Passive House standard, reducing the energy required for heating and cooling by approximately 90 per cent compared to conventional construction.